Ajaychander19/terminal-test-terrain/COMET/README.md

 ## Requirements
 The measurements program requires Python 3.9 to function as well as a few external packages described in the [requirements.txt](./requirements.txt) file.
-These requirements as well as the necessary Python version will be installed automatically when using the installation scripts.
+These requirements as well as the required Python version will be installed automatically when using the installation scripts.
 A more detailed description of each package can be found in the [documentation](../Documentation/doc_COMET_2024-07-30.pdf).

 ## Usage